 - Get organized.
 In most classes, you’ll learn about your final project on the first day of class.
 Start organizing your assignments, group projects and major papers into a manageable schedule and set aside time to work on each of them.
 This will give you enough time to ask questions and get your professors’ help when you need it.
 When the due date comes you know exactly what’s expected of you, when it’s due, and to whom. 💯

 - Find your study “spot.”
 We all have our own studying methods.
-Some of us need complete quite in the library, others like to study in groups at coffee shops.
+Some of us need complete quiet in the library, others like to study in groups at coffee shops.
 Whatever or wherever it is, find it sooner rather than later. 📚

 - Know your support team.
 Colleges and universities want you to succeed.
 Thus, they provide a large scope of support services: career services, health clinics, tutoring centers, child care, wellness centers; Augusta University even has a food pantry open to all students.
 Never be embarrassed to utilize any of your resources.
 Ask for help and you shall receive.👯♀️

 - Get involved on campus.
 Now that you have your professional support base, get involved with student-led organizations to build your peer support base.
 Connecting with other students is a great way to make lasting friendships and have a college experience outside of the classroom.🐆

 - Find balance.
 With class, student organizations, work, family, friends, be prepared to feel overwhelmed and stressed.
 Stress is completely natural and something we’ll always experience.
 What’s important is managing it in a healthy way.
 Set time aside to take care of your physical and mental health.
 Read a book that’s not an assignment.
 Take an hour to listen a podcast or watch your favorite show.
 Go to the gym.
 Do any of these things guilt-free.
 And remember, it’s okay to say ‘no’ to family and friends when you’re tired, uncomfortable, too busy, or uninterested.🧖♀️